website templates

 For the purposes of the provisions of paragraphs c) and d) of the previous paragraph, the taxpayer must request registration as a non-habitual resident, electronically, on the Portuguese Tax Web Portal, after the act of registration as a resident in Portuguese territory, until March 31of the following year, by reference to the year in which he became resident in that territory.

-In what concerns the new proposed material regime, there are a few adjustments, but we highlight, as of now, the following features:
+In what concerns the new proposed material regime we highlight, as of now, the following features:

 1. Taxpayers who, by becoming tax residents in 2024 under the terms of paragraphs 1 and 2 of article 16 of the IRS Code, and who have not been resident in Portuguese territory in any of the five previous years, can benefit from a tax incentive regime which allows them to be taxed, at a special rate of 20% on net income of categories A and B (in general; specific distinctions exist which may not allow self-employed income in certain cases) earned within the scope of the specific activities detailed in the regime, for a period of 10 consecutive years from the year of registration as a resident in Portuguese territory, without prejudice to the option for the aggregation of income to the progressive brackets.